vinli/docs/web/behavioral-services/report-card-service.rst

 Overall Grade for a Given Time Period
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Returns an overall grade from historical data for a time period, defined by `since` and `until` query parameters.
-Note - `gradeCount` reflects the lifetime count, not the count for the time period.
+Returns an overall grade from historical data for a time period, defined by `since` and `until` query parameters. `tripSampleSize` reflects the number of trips included in the sample for the time period. `gradeCount` reflects the lifetime count, not the count for the time period.

 Reqest
 +++++++